jactong/jactong.github.io/_posts/2020-02-24-ginger_beer_first_batch.md

 **For my next batch, I’ve decided to test the following changes:**

-&nbsp; &bull; Refrigerate 5 cups of water for a quicker cooling down duration.
+* Refrigerate 5 cups of water for a quicker cooling down duration.

-&nbsp; &bull; Add more ginger for a stronger ginger flavouring.
+* Add more ginger for a stronger ginger flavouring.

-&nbsp; &bull; Add more lemon juice to increase the citrus flavour.
+* Add more lemon juice to increase the citrus flavour.

-&nbsp; &bull; Release less gas when loosening the bottles during the fermentation stage for increased carbonation.
+* Release less gas when loosening the bottles during the fermentation stage for increased carbonation.

-&nbsp; &bull; I might try just using boiled tap water instead of having to buy bottled water.
+* I might try just using boiled tap water instead of having to buy bottled water.
 Tap water in Vancouver is one of the best in the world anyways.

-&nbsp; &bull; Grow my own “ginger bug” from scratch instead of using yeast
+* Grow my own “ginger bug” from scratch instead of using yeast